-- 2 "Strong" exams, and 3 "Satisfactory" exams - 12 "Credit" Quizzes
+- 2 "Strong" exams, and 3 "Satisfactory" exams

+- 10 "Credit" Quizzes

+- 11 "Credit" Recitations

 In this example the student has completed more than the minimum number of "Credit" quizzes to get any grade in the course, which means that the grade will ultimately be determined by exam performance.
-The lowest exam will be dropped, which in this example would be one of the "satisfactory" exams.
-With 2 "Strong" exams (each with a score of 2) and 2 "Satisfactory" exams (each with a score of 1) the total exam score will be 6.
-According to the table, this will result in a final grade of a 3.0 in the course.
+With 2 "Strong" exams (each with a score of 2) and 3 "Satisfactory" exams (each with a score of 1) the total exam score will be 7.
+According to the table, this will be a final grade of a 3.0 in the course.